top of page

 Option 1: Convert the EXE to a Win32 App

 As you can see in the picture below, Intune does not have an option to upload EXE files.
 They do, however, have a Win32 app option, allowing us to upload Win32 apps with the .intunewin file extension.
-To convert a .exe file to a .intunwin file, you use the Win32 Content Prep Tool.
-You can also convert and upload .msi files as Win32 apps. |
+To convert an .exe installer file to an .intunwin file, you use the Win32 Content Prep Tool.
+Click the link below to learn how to deploy Win32 apps using Intune:

 Option 2: Deploy a PowerShell Script

-NOTE: |
+NOTE:

-When using a script, you must deploy the .exe file to the machine or place it on an accessible file share.
 If deploying the file to each machine, there are a few methods.
 One is to use the Invoke-URI command and download the file from an Azure blob container or a public file share service such as Box or OneDrive.
-Another option is to use the Copy-Item command and copy the file from an on-premises file share. |
+Another option is to use the Copy-Item command and copy the file from an on-premises file share.

 In the example script below, I used the Copy-Item command to copy the .exe file from an on-premises file share.